 The Hijrah and the Islamic New Year

-Here’s a chance to observe a New Year which is culturally relevant to us!
-The first of Muharram is the advent of the Islamic New Year, and marks the Islamic Hijrah.
-This is when Allah (swt) helped our Prophet Muhammad (saw) and his companions in their difficult and often dangerous migration to Medina.
+The first of Muharram is the advent of the Islamic New Year and marks the Islamic Hijrah.
+This is when Allah (SWT) helped our Prophet Muhammad (PBUH) and his companions in their difficult and often dangerous migration to Medina.

 ‘Was not the earth of God spacious enough for you to flee for refuge?’
-(4:97)
+(Holy Qur’an 4:97)

 ‘Indeed, [O Muhammad], He who imposed upon you the Qur’an will take you back to a place of return.’
-(28:85)
+(Holy Qur’an 28:85)

 The Deliverance of Nuh (as) and his people

 ‘And it was said, “O earth, swallow your water, and O sky, withhold [your rain].”
 And the water subsided, and the matter was accomplished, and the ship came to rest on the [mountain of] Judiyy.
 And it was said, “Away with the wrongdoing people.”’
-(11:44)
+(Holy Qur’an 11:44)

-‘It was said, “O Noah, disembark in security from Us and blessings upon you and upon nations [descending] from those with you. […]’ (11:48)
+‘It was said, “O Noah, disembark in security from Us and blessings upon you and upon nations [descending] from those with you. […]’ (Holy Qur’an 11:48)

 The Deliverance of Musa (as) and his people

 ‘And when the two companies saw one another, the companions of Moses said, “Indeed, we are to be overtaken!”
 [Moses] said, “No!
 Indeed, with me is my Lord; He will guide me.”’
-(26:61-62)
+(Holy Qur’an 26:61-62)

-After the many hardships of standing up to Pharaoh, even though he had neither strength nor eloquence on his side, Musa (as) took his people out of Egypt upon Allah’s (swt) command.
+After the many hardships of standing up to Pharaoh, even though he had neither strength nor eloquence on his side, Musa (AS) took his people out of Egypt upon Allah’s (SWT) command.
 But his very last trial was waiting for him at the shores of the Red Sea.
 Here, the children of Israel found themselves facing certain death by drowning or massacre by the armies of Pharaoh, who were in pursuit.
-But even then, Musa (as) did not give up hope.
+But even then, Musa (AS) did not lose hope.

 ‘Then We inspired to Moses, “Strike with your staff the sea,” and it parted, and each portion was like a great towering mountain.
 And We advanced thereto the pursuers.
 And We saved Moses and those with him, all together.
 Then We drowned the others.’
-(26:63-65)
+(Holy Qur’an 26:63-65)

 A greater claim to Musa (as) and his message

-It is the Sunnah of our Prophet Muhammad (saw) to fast on the 10th day of Muharram, and there are many blessings (as we’ve listed below) for doing so.
-But it’s especially significant how when our Prophet (saw) found out that the Jews of Medina also fasted on this day, he insisted on honouring this practice, despite his sensitivity to imitating the established traditions of non-Muslims.
+It is the Sunnah of our Prophet Muhammad (PBUH) to fast on the 10th day of Muharram, and there are many blessings (as we’ve listed below) for doing so.
+But did you know that when our Prophet (PBUH) found out that the Jews of Medina also fasted on this day, he insisted on honouring this practice, despite his sensitivity to imitating the established traditions of non-Muslims?

 ‘He is not one of us who imitates people other than us.
 Do not imitate the Jews and Christians.’
 (Tirmidhi)

 So why do we fast on the day of Ashura?
-Because it is a day full of blessings, and Because the Prophet (saw) insisted that we Muslims are better placed to honour the legacy of Musa (as) than the Jews.
-According to the hadith reported by Ibn Abbas (ra):
+Because it is a day full of blessings, and Because the Prophet (PBUH) insisted that we Muslims are better placed to honour the legacy of Musa (AS) than the Jews.
+According to the hadith reported by Ibn Abbas (RA):

 ‘The Messenger of Allah, peace and blessings be upon him, came to Medina and found the Jews fasting on the day of ʿAshura.
 The Prophet said, “What is this day you are fasting?”
 They said, “This is a great day in which Allah saved Moses and his people, and he drowned Pharaoh and his people.
 Moses fasted on it due to gratitude, so we also fast on it.”
 The Prophet said, “We have more of a right to Moses and are closer to him than you.”
 The Prophet fasted the day of ʿAshura and commanded fasting on it.’
 (Bukhari)